tdresearchgroup/GetSmells/README.md

 # 0. Instruction
-GetSmells extracts code smells from Java source code using the [Understand API](https://scitools.com/support/understand-api-overview/)
+GetSmells extracts code/design and architecture smells from Java source code using the [Understand API](https://scitools.com/support/understand-api-overview/).

 # 1. Prerequisites
 GetSmells is written to work on either Windows or MacOS (tested on Windows 7 and MacOS 10.14)